idispatch75/mythic-gme-adventures/docs/user_manual.md

 This is obviously desirable for confidentiality reasons but it has some drawbacks: you cannot update/customize the application files yourself because the application won't be able to see them, even the files in `Mythic GME Adventures`.
-And there is no way for you to give permission to see a specific file or folder.
+And there is no way for you to give permission to the application to see a specific file or folder.
 This is why you must use the application to upload custom Meaning Tables to the online storage.

 When uploading custom Meaning Tables, you must select the folder that contains